archlinux/archlinux-docker/REPRO.md

 However, the image name & tag combination is automatically reported (and updated in the case of a renaming) in the image annotations / metadata and it's apparently not possible to fully overwrite it during build or update it post-build in a straightforward way.
 This introduces unavoidable non-determinism in the image annotations / metadata that `diffoci` will report by default.
-See for instance the following `diffoci` output (with the reported difference being introduced by using `podman tag` to "rename" one of the images with the "-rebuild" suffix, in order to avoid name collision):
+See for instance the following `diffoci` output (with the reported difference being introduced by using `podman tag` to "rename" one of the images with the "-orig" suffix, in order to avoid name collision):

 ```
 Event: "DescriptorMismatch" (field "Annotations")